 Funding for blindness or visual impairment

 Blindness or a visual impairment may mean that you need support or equipment to enable you to live more independently.
-You might find it useful to talk to your optometrist, ophthalmologist or Blind Foundation service coordinator about what help you might be able to get.
+You might find it useful to talk to your optometrist, ophthalmologist or Blind Low Vision NZ service coordinator about what help you might be able to get.

 You may be able to get help for:

 - getting around